 We suggest splitting your accommodations between one of the villages high on the caldera and then at a resort in Perissa or Kamari.
 Four days in Oia, Fira or Imerovigli followed by three days on the beach should do the trick!

-Note: We split up 2 nights in Imerovigli, 3 nights in Oia and 3 nights at the beach and it was a perfect Santorini vacation.
+Note: We split up 2 nights in Imerovigli, 3 nights in Oia and 3 nights at the beach and it was a perfect way to see all the best places in Santorini at our own pace.

 We then caught the ferry to Crete and continued our Greek adventure!